tinahaibodi/InstaPull/README.md

 # InstaPull 📷
-Grab Instagram data without using their API
+Grab Instagram data without using the Instagram API